-Early stage investing in Nigeria- and Africa-focused technology-anchored startups and companies.
+Early stage investing in technology-anchored startups and companies.
 Our opportunity antenna and grassroot connections with innovators enable us to see patterns as they develop.
-We invite you to partner with us as we nurture and build category-king companies in Africa, and in the process advance citizens, communities and nations.
+We invite you to partner with us as we nurture and build category-king companies in Africa and beyond, and in the process advance citizens, communities and nations.
 At Tekedia Capital, we fund the foundations of the NEXT African economy.

 Tekedia Capital offers a specialty investment vehicle (or investment syndicate) which makes it possible for citizens, groups and organizations to co-invest in innovative startups and young companies in Africa.
 Capital from these investing entities are pooled together and then invested in a specific company or companies.
 Our focus is on companies with primary operations in Africa even though they may be legally domiciled within or outside Africa.

 We invest in mainly technology-anchored companies and are sector-agnostic which means those companies could be operating in any industry, including finance, real estate, education, health, logistics, etc. The opportunity is open for individuals in Africa, Africans in diasporas, global citizens in any place in the world, investment groups and organizations around the world.

 Tekedia Capital provides a trusted and secure platform for individuals, institutions and investment groups anywhere in the world to invest at least $10,000 in technology-anchored companies with focus on Africa.
 The process flow is as follows: